Olympics-Golf-Schauffele clings to gold medal position as Matsuyama lurks

-KAWAGOE, Japan, July 31 (Reuters) - A slow-burning Olympic golf tournament roared to life on Saturday as American Xander Schauffele fought off attacks on all fronts to cling to a one-shot lead heading into the final round.
+KAWAGOE, Japan (Reuters) -A slow-burning Olympic golf tournament roared to life on Saturday as American Xander Schauffele fought off attacks on all fronts to cling to a one-shot lead over home hero Hideki Matsuyama heading into the final round.

-A stroke behind Schauffele, Japan’s Matsuyama drained a clutch putt for par on 18 to finish with a four-under 67, while Mexico’s Ortiz (69) held the bronze medal position alongside consistent Briton Paul Casey (66) after a bogey on the last.

-The stage is set for a battle royale in Sunday’s final round, with nine players within four strokes of Schauffele, including former world number one Rory McIlroy.
+The stage is set for a battle royale at Kasumigaseki Country Club on Sunday, with nine players within four strokes of Schauffele, including former world number one Rory McIlroy.

+“So I’m not sure what my motivation going into tomorrow will be but I’m going to focus on playing good golf.”

+Ortiz (69) is a shot further back in the bronze medal position with Briton Paul Casey (66), the Mexican ruing a bogey on a scrappy last hole where he lipped out on a short par putt.

-McIlroy enjoyed a day out with Ireland team mate Shane Lowry, shooting a 67 to finish three strokes shy of Schauffele on 11-under.
+McIlroy enjoyed a solid day out with Ireland team mate Shane Lowry in his group, shooting a 67 to be three strokes shy of Schauffele on 11-under.

+“I’ve got a great chance heading into tomorrow,” said the four-times major winner.
+“It’s a bit of a packed leaderboard, so all to play for.
+It’s going to be brilliant.”

-Britain are prominent at the top of the leaderboard, with Casey’s team mate Tommy Fleetwood soaring into contention after an inspired 64.
+Britain are right in the medals mix, with Casey’s team mate Tommy Fleetwood soaring up the leaderboard after an inspired 64.

-Fleetwood racked up seven birdies in nine holes from the sixth to the 14th and is four behind Schauffele on 10-under alongside Lowry (68).
+Fleetwood racked up seven birdies in nine holes from the sixth to the 14th and is four behind Schauffele on 10-under with Lowry (68).

 Australia’s Cameron Smith also raised his game on “moving day”, shooting a 66 to be nine-under, but British Open champion Collin Morikawa’s hopes of winning gold for Team USA faded.